Deep Neural Network Based Accelerated Failure Time Models using Rank Loss: DNN modeling in the non-linear-nonparametric AFT model

-The Gehan loss~\eqref{eqn:g2loss} requires pair-wise evaluations of all pairs from the $n$ samples.
-The resulting computational order is thus $O(n^2)$.
-One approach to reduce this computational complexity is to sample pairs instead of evaluating all pairs.
-This sub-sampling idea has been recently explored in the context of completely observed massive data with large $n$ \citep{ma2014statistical,wang2018optimal,wang2021optimal}.
-For censored survival data, literature is rather limited. \citet{zuo2021sampling} and \citet{keret2020optimal} developed sub-sampling approaches under an additive hazards model and Cox proportional hazard model with rare events, respectively.
-In this paper, we consider a similar sub-sampling idea.
-We propose a pair-wise sampling and learning method in DNNs.
-Since the Gehan loss is formed by constructing all possible pairs between all residuals and residuals concerning non-censored failure times, we propose a sub-sampling approach from all pairs in Gehan loss, i.e., sampling from $\{ ( Y_i, Y_j ) \}_{\delta_i = 1, j \neq i}.$ Specifically, for each non-censored failure time $Y_i $, we sample $s$ pairs from $n-1$ possible pairs.
-Finally, we obtain sub-samples from all possible pairs whose less than $n \times s.$ For example, we can use $s=5$ or $10$ when $n=1000$ and $5000$, respectively.
+Another strategy to decrease this computational complexity involves sub-sampling pairs rather than evaluating all possible pairs.
+This sub-sampling idea has been explored recently in the context of completely observed massive data with large $n$ \citep{ma2014statistical,wang2018optimal,wang2021optimal}.
+For censored survival data, however, the literature is rather limited.
+Current sub-sampling methods are typically developed within the frameworks of the additive hazards model and Cox proportional hazard model with rare events, respectively.\citep{zuo2021sampling, keret2020optimal} While the sorting process is also effective in reducing the computational complexity and seems promising, in this paper, we consider a {\rm simple} sub-sampling procedure mainly due to its relative simplicity in the tuning of the DNN.

-The proposed sub-sampling procedure has the following merits.
-First, it reduces the computational order from quadratic to linear in the scale of the sample size.
-Second, {this sub-sampling procedure still works for the SGD since the resulting sample can be regarded as a random sample from all possible pairs in Gehan loss}.
-The mini-batches for the SGD algorithm can be obtained through the $b$ samples (mini-batch) from sub-sampled pairs.
-We can use the following loss for each mini-batch with size $b$:
+Since the Gehan loss is formed by constructing all possible pairs between all residuals and residuals concerning non-censored failure times, we propose a sub-sampling approach from all pairs in the Gehan loss, i.e., sampling from $\{ ( y_i, y_j ) \}_{ \Delta_i = 1, j \neq i }.$ For each non-censored failure time $y_i $, we sample $s$ pairs such that $(y_i, y_j)$ from $n-1$ possible pairs including the $y_i$.
+Finally, we obtain sub-samples from all possible pairs whose {\rm dimension is} $ m = n^{'} \times s$ where $n^{'} = \sum_{i=1}^n \Delta_i.$ The proposed sub-sampling procedure has the following merits.
+First, it reduces the computational burden.
+Second, this sub-sampling procedure still works for the SGD algorithm because the resulting sample can be regarded as a random sample from all possible pairs in Gehan loss.
+A mini-batch for the SGD algorithm can be obtained through the $b$ sub-samples from the $ m $ sub-sampled pairs.
+The loss for each mini-batch with size $b$ is given by

-where $\sum_{i=1}^k r_k =b.$ Here, the pairs in the equation~(\ref{eqn:bloss}) is randomly obtained from sub-sampled pairs.
-Note that we explored the theoretical property of SGD in Appendix A.